DarkRemino/flask-reg-and-login-mariadb/readme.md

-This is an exmaple registration/login implementation made in Flask made to work with a combined db backend of MariaDB + Redis for storing user sessions
+# This is an example of a login/registration system in FLask